 If you are facing a charge of murder in any degree, you likely know the seriousness of the situation.
 The unlawful killing of another person is the greatest crime anyone can commit under the justice system and as such, it is prosecuted to the highest extent of the law.
 It is important that when you are charged with a homicide crime, you retain the legal counsel of an experienced criminal defense attorney who can represent you and your rights before the court.
-We represent people in Ventura County, Santa Barbara County, L.A.
-County, and Southern California.
+We represent people in Ventura County, Santa Barbara County, and Southern California.
 Contact us today for a complimentary consultation.

 In California, murder is classified by degree based on the method, motive and intent of the crime.
 The fundamental element in any murder charge is the presence of intent.
 In order to qualify as murder, the prosecution must prove that the defendant had “malice aforethought” before killing the victim.
 This means that the crime must have been planned, to some degree, before it was carried out.
 This is to distinguish intended homicide from accidental manslaughter.